Registration requirements for patent attorneys and trade marks attorneys

 where a person considers that he or she has acquired the required experience but the supervising patent attorney declines or is unable (for any reason) to provide a statement of skill

-The Board will not consider any requests for a statement of skill from applicants who have not been employed as a patent attorney in another jurisdiction, or who have never been employed under the supervision of a registered patent attorney.
+The Board will not consider any requests for a statement of skill from applicants who have never been employed under the supervision of a registered patent attorney.

 Role of the Designated Manager